KiltedCode/khandaria-campaign/sessions/in-between-session-thoughts.md

 Just a random place for thoughts between sessions or for future sessions to hold onto until they become relevant.

-drew scroll of deeper darkness, stone to drop into howda
-give scroll of baleful polymorph to `Eiya`
+give scroll of baleful polymorph to `Eiya`?
+drop some lightning bolts on U
+give fly and / or Fortune to `Caedric`?

 ## Before the final battle